-Your Legal Rights When It Comes To A Criminal Case In Los Angeles
+Your Legal Rights In A Los Angeles Criminal Case

 - How Do Authorities Determine Which Jurisdiction A Criminal Case Will Be Filed In Los Angeles County?

 - Know Your Legal Rights In Los Angeles, California

 Before you come into contact with the police, obviously you need to know that, as Miranda says – which is the case that gave you some rights not to speak to the police – you don’t have to talk to the police.